Welcome to Lanzarote cruise port!

 - Playa de Los Pocillos – A couple of kilometers away from Playa Grande and the downtown lies Playa de Los Pocillos, a long, wide sandy beach boasting a family-friendly atmosphere.
 It’s not crowded and offers facilities such as public toilets, chair rentals, bars, and playgrounds for kids.

 - Playa Matagorda – Situated next to Playa de Los Pocillos, Playa Matagorda is another beach boasting black and golden sands, a variety of great restaurants, and a rich tourist offer.
 It is a quiet place ideal for those who want to escape the crowds and the bustling town center.

-Less than a 10-minute drive from Puerto del Carmen downtown, Rancho Texas – a fantastic animal park featuring bird and sea lion shows, cowboy lasso displays, pony rides, and splash zone, awaits the families for a fun-filled and unforgettable day in Lanzarote!
+Less than a 10-minute drive from Puerto del Carmen downtown, Rancho Texas – a fantastic animal park featuring bird and sea lion shows, cowboy lasso displays, pony rides, and a splash zone, awaits the families for a fun-filled and unforgettable day in Lanzarote!
 The distance between Rancho Texas and Lanzarote cruise port is 15 minutes driving distance.
-Check out Rancho Texas opening hours & prices.
+Check out Rancho Texas’ opening hours and prices.

 How to Get to Puerto del Carmen from Lanzarote Cruise Port?